babonet/GitHubCopilot-architect/README.md

 ## 🏗️ Architecture

-CursorRules Architect V2 follows a sophisticated multi-phase analysis approach:
+GitHub Copilot Architect follows a sophisticated multi-phase analysis approach:

 ### 1. Base Architecture

-The system is built on a `BaseArchitect` abstract class that standardizes how different AI model providers are integrated:
+The system is built on a `BaseArchitect` abstract class that standardizes how the Azure OpenAI models are integrated:

-- `AnthropicArchitect` - Interface to Anthropic's Claude models
-- `OpenAIArchitect` - Interface to OpenAI's models (o1, o3-mini, gpt-4.1)
+- `AzureOpenAIArchitect` - Interface to Azure OpenAI's models (gpt-4o, gpt-4-turbo)
-- `DeepSeekArchitect` - Interface to DeepSeek's reasoning models
-- `GeminiArchitect` - Interface to Google's Gemini models

 Each architect implements standardized methods:
 - `analyze()` - Runs general analysis